thedignifiedco/diggys-fintech-app/README.md

 3. Get your Frontegg domain from the Frontegg Portal → [ENVIRONMENT] → Keys & domains
 4. This sample runs on `http://localhost:3000`.
 You may need to add `http://localhost:3000` under → [ENVIRONMENT] → Keys & domains → Allowed origins
 5. This sample runs on `http://localhost:3000`.
 If your application uses a different port, make sure to add `http://localhost:3000` under → [ENVIRONMENT] → Authentication → Login method → Redirect URLs
-6. Update your own application's credentials under `/src/constants/config.js`
+6. Update your own application's credentials under `contextOptions`

 ### 2. Clone the repository -